opf/openproject/docs/user-guide/time-and-costs/time-and-costs-faq/README.md

 ## Does OpenProject offer resource management?

 You can [set up budgets](../../budgets), [set an Estimated time](../../work-packages/edit-work-package/) for a work package and use the [Assignee board](../../agile-boards/#choose-between-board-types) to find out how many work packages are assigned to a person at the moment.
-Additional resource management features will be added within the next years.
-You can find the road-map for future releases [here](https://community.openproject.com/projects/openproject/work_packages?query_id=1993).
+Additional resource management features will be added within the next years, as shown in the [roadmap for future releases](https://community.openproject.org/projects/openproject/roadmap).
-More infomation regarding resource management in OpenProject can be found in the [Use Cases](../../../use-cases/resource-management) section.
+More information regarding resource management in OpenProject can be found in the [Use Cases](../../../use-cases/resource-management) section.